-Northern Soul Boys dig for gold and discover diamonds
+Northern Soul Boys Dig for Gold and Unearth Diamonds

-It’s only by the skin of their teeth that Smoove and Turrell will appeal to ND readers; but their third and best album; combines the best of Daptone style Soul with edgy Jazz-Funk overtones and a singer who has a voice steeped in Chicago Blues.
+It’s only by the skin of their teeth that Smoove and Turrell will appeal to ND readers; but their third and best album; combines the best of Daptone style Soul with edgy Jazz-Funk overtones and a singer who has a voice steeped in the Bluesiest of Chicago Blues.

 The album opens with a Prince meets Sylvester style guitar and keyboard squabble on Have Love before singer Turrell slides seamlessly into a love song that’s just perfect for a sunny afternoon.